Commercial Training Provider Fined & sent to Jail – A cautionary tale

 To quote Lord Hoffmann again: “it is an idea expressed in the copyright work” that defines what is, and is not, a “substantial part”.
 The key word here is not the idea but its expression.
 Star Wars has a similar plot to many other works throughout history, but how it expresses that plot is what makes its copyright enforceable.

 If you use a model or outline a theory – Maslow, Hertzburg, De Bono, etc you should reference the author.
 Sometimes even single models like Situational Leadership from Blanchard/ Hersey require you to purchase a printed copy of the model for each student in order to use it, and not reproduce it or a version of it in the training notes or powerpoint slides.

-If you want to use a “full piece of work” such as the Honey & Mumford LSQ, The Belbin Team Profile etc, you need to buy the product (for each learner) from the copyright/ license owner, and NOT use photocopued or self reproduced versions.
+If you want to use a “full piece of work” such as the Honey & Mumford LSQ, The Belbin Team Profile etc, you need to buy the product (for each learner) from the copyright/ license owner, and NOT use photocopied or self-reproduced versions.

-Educational Use – Duplicating, photocopying or manufacturing multiple copies of copyright works for educational use by a schools, colleges or universities usually requires permission and, at least, a licence from The Copyright Licensing Agency and including acknowledgements to sources and/or authors is still usually a requirement.
+Educational Use – Duplicating, photocopying or manufacturing multiple copies of copyright works for educational use by a school, college or university usually requires permission and, at least, a licence from The Copyright Licensing Agency and including acknowledgements to sources and/or authors is still usually a requirement.